waltmoorhouse/homebridge-level-sense/README.md

 ## Configuration

+The Menu works fine on my test system, but when I publish it says it can't find the alias.
+I've tried every string in the damn app as the alias and none of them work.
+If you know how to make this work, please let me know.
+I have tried everything I can think of and the documentation is worthless.

 Poll Interval is how often the API is hit to get data.
 Unless you're on the pro plan, you can't send data faster than once every 2 minutes, so that's the minimum interval.
 Default value is 15, which should be good for most cases.